danielholmes/coc-base-analyser/README.md

  - include obstacles? affect some rules such as empty space analysis within base

  - TH11 rendering - new levels and warden + eagle
+ - maintenance mode for site - different runRoute if connection to game unavailable

  - own connection - see UCS server for help creating
  - sbt deploy task